|

 For more info: call 847-395-7773; visit

-Presented by the Chicago Department of Cultural Affairs and the Chicago Office of Tourism, and representing an unprecedented collaboration amongst the City of Chicago and some of Chicago's leading Early Music ensembles and organizations, the first-ever CEMF, April 20-25, 2010, will feature free and ticketed performances; lectures and master classes.
+Presented by the Chicago Department of Cultural Affairs and the Chicago Office of Tourism, and representing an unprecedented collaboration amongst the City of Chicago and some of Chicago's leading Early Music ensembles and organizations, the first-ever CEMF, April 20-25, 2010, will feature free and ticketed performances; lectures and master classes; community events; and an exhibition of instrument builders, music publishers and other Early Music resources.

 View the Festival